 Absolute truth is indestructible.
 Being indestructible, it is eternal.
-Being eternal, it is self-existent.
+Being eternal, it is selfexistent.
 Being self-existent, it is infinite.
 Being infinite, it is vast and deep.
 Being vast and deep, it is transcendental and intelligent.
 It is because it is vast and deep that it contains all existence.
+It is because it is transcendental and intelligent that it embraces all existence.
 It is because it is infinite and eternal that it fulfills or perfects all existence.
 In vastness and depth it is like the Earth.
 In transcendental intelligence it is like Heaven.
 Infinite and eternal, it is the Infinite itself.
 Such being the nature of absolute truth, it manifests itself without being seen; it produces effects without motion; it accomplishes its ends without action.